sabbour/vmss-nginx-phpfpm-datadisk/README.md

 ## Steps

-1. Create Resource Group to store the generated images
+1. Create Resource Group to store the generated images.

+    **Note:** The location of the group should be the same location where you eventually want to deploy the images.

     ```sh
     az group create -n packerimages -l eastus